A set of signs used to help identify melanoma. The letters stand for: A=Asymmetry, B=Border, C=Colour, D=Diameter and E=Evolving.

 A number (1–5) that describes how many layers of skin a melanoma has gone through.

 The peak of sexual response.
 Also known as orgasm.

-A research study that tests approaches to prevention, screening, diagnosis or treatment, to see if they are better than current treatments.
+A research study that tests new approaches to prevention, screening, diagnosis or treatment, to see if they are better than current approaches.

 The main sexual pleasure organ for females.
 It is made up of erectile tissue with rich sensory nerve endings, and becomes erect during arousal.

 A list of professional rules that health care providers must follow so that patients receive safe, fair and ethical health care.

 An alternative therapy that involves inserting coffee into the anus to open the bowels, cleanse the colon and remove toxins from the body.